projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ###############################

-ACRN is an open source reference hypervisor (HV) running on top of Intel Apollo Lake platforms for Software Defined Cockpit (SDC) or In-Vehicle Experience (IVE) solutions.
-ACRN provides embedded hypervisor vendors with a reference I/O mediation solution with a permissive license and provides auto makers a reference software stack for in-vehicle use.
+ACRN is an open source reference hypervisor (HV) running on top of Intel platforms(APL, KBL etc) for heterogeneous scenarios - like Software Defined Cockpit (SDC) or In-Vehicle Experience (IVE) for automotive, HMI & Real-Time OS for industry .
+ACRN provides embedded hypervisor vendors with a reference I/O mediation solution with a permissive license and provides auto makers and industry users a reference software stack for corresponding use.

 ACRN Supported Use Cases
 ************************